iamsrp/dexter/README.md

  - Do a git clone of the repo: `git clone https://github.com/iamsrp/dexter`
  - Install the prerequisites: `bash dexter/requirements`
  - Make sure you have a microphone and speaker
- - Try running dexter.py with the appropriate config file for your distro (e.g. `env -u DISPLAY TERM=dumb ./dexter.py -c pi_config`)
+ - Try running `dexter.py` with the appropriate config file for your distro (e.g. `env -u DISPLAY TERM=dumb ./dexter.py -c pi_config`)
- - Possibly wait for a little bit while some of the inputs and outputs download their models for the first time
+ - Possibly wait for a little bit while some of the input and output components download their models for the first time

 The `example_config` file has a decent overview of the various services, and it's recommended that you crib from that.
 More documentation on the different components can be found in their modules.